bblfish/SolidCtrlApp/wallet/shared/src/main/scala/net/bblfish/web/README.md

 Some differences:

-1. dirtree.insert removes subtrees when adding a ref for a container.
+1. dirtree.insert removes subtrees when adding an ActorRef for a container.
    But:
     * would placing the cached content in the attribute help?
     * could one just rename this as `insertAndRemoveSubDirs` and create a